hubofvalley/Testnet-Guides/0g (zero-gravity)/README.md

    sudo systemctl enable 0gchaind && \
    sudo systemctl restart 0gchaind && sudo journalctl -u 0gchaind -fn 100 -o cat
    ```
+## you can use any snapshot and no need to manually update the binary version

 #   Keys commands
 ## 1. create wallet